 Richard kept his word – shackling Isaac in silver and dumping him in Margat Castle (now in Syria) never to be seen again.
 Isaac’s daughter was added to Berengaria’s household and ended up in Europe.

 When Richard had captured Isaac he declared himself King of Cyprus and then married Berengaria in Limassol castle; As a result, at one and the same time she became Queen Consort of England and Cyprus.
 The outline remains of a chapel can be seen in the undercroft, but Limassol University inform me that it is of a later construction.
 However, it is the same site as the St Georges chapel where the pair married.

-When Richard left the island he sold it to the Knights Hospitaller and fort was built by Guy de Luisignan in 1193 on a Byzantine site.
+When Richard left the island he sold it to the Knights Hospitaller and the fort was rebuilt by Guy de Luisignan in 1193 on a Byzantine site.

 Kyrenia Castle – Cyprus.